Sultan Khan (chess player): Chess career

-Sultan Khan was born in 1903 in Mitha Tiwana, Khushab, Sargodha (then British India, today Pakistan), to a Muslim Awan family of pirs and landlords.
+Sultan Khan was born in 1903 in Mitha Tiwana, Khushab, Sargodha (then British India, today Pakistan), to a Punjabi Muslim Awan family of pirs and landlords.
 He learned Indian chess from his father at the age of nine.
 By the time he was 21 he was considered the strongest player in Punjab.
 At that time, Sir Umar took him into his household with the idea of teaching him the European version of the game and introducing him to European master chess.
 In 1928, he won the all-India championship, scoring eight wins, one draw, and no losses.

 In the spring of 1929, Sir Umar took him to London, where a training tournament was organized for his benefit.
 Due to his inexperience and lack of theoretical knowledge, he did poorly, tying for last place with H. G. Conde, behind William Winter and Frederick Yates.
 After the tournament, Winter and Yates trained with him to help prepare him for the British Chess Championship to be held that summer.
 To everyone's surprise, he won.
 Soon afterwards, he went back to India with Sir Umar.

 Returning to Europe in May 1930, Sultan Khan began an international chess career that included wins over many of the world's leading players.
 His best results were second to Savielly Tartakower at Liège 1930; third at Hastings 1930–31 (+5−2=2) behind future World Champion Max Euwe and former World Champion José Raúl Capablanca; fourth at Hastings 1931–32; fourth at Bern 1932 (+10−3=2); and a tie for third with Isaac Kashdan at London 1932, behind World Champion Alexander Alekhine and Salo Flohr.
 Sultan Khan again won the British Championship in 1932 and 1933.
 In matches he narrowly defeated Tartakower in 1931 (+4−3=5) and narrowly lost to Flohr in 1932 (+1−2=3).

 Sultan Khan thrice played first board for England at Chess Olympiads.
 At Hamburg 1930, there was still no rule that teams must put their best player on the top board, and some teams, unconvinced of his strength, matched their second or even third-best player against him.
 He scored nine wins, four draws, and four losses (64.7%).
 At Prague 1931, he faced a much stronger field.
 He had an outstanding result, scoring eight wins, seven draws, and two losses (67.6%).
-This included wins against Flohr and Akiba Rubinstein and draws with Alekhine, Kashdan, Ernst Grünfeld, Gideon Ståhlberg, and Efim Bogolyubov.
+This included wins against Flohr and Akiba Rubinstein and draws with Alekhine, Kashdan, Ernst Grünfeld, Gideon Ståhlberg, and Efim Bogoljubow.
 At Folkestone 1933, he had his worst result, an even score, winning four games, drawing six, and losing four.
 Once again, his opponents included the world's best players, such as Alekhine, Flohr, Kashdan, Tartakower, Grünfeld, Ståhlberg, and Lajos Steiner.